AdaGold/viewing-party/README.md

 *Each member of the pair should complete the following steps:*

-3. Navigate to your projects folder named `projects`
+3. Navigate to your projects folder which is named `projects`.

+If you followed Ada's recommended file system structure from the Intro to Dev Environment lesson in Learn, you can navigate to your projects folder with the following command:

 ```bash
 $ cd ~/Developer/projects